SAINTS BUS PASS WITH TRANSIT WINDSOR

 - Those who can demonstrate that they have already paid for a college parking pass

 NOTE: Due to the terms of the negotiated contract with Transit Windsor, a maximum of 40 percent of a semester’s enrolment may opt-out.
 Once that percentage is reached, the withdrawal application process will close.
-Although it is unlikely that that 40 percent figure will be reached, students who are eligible to opt-out are advised to do so promptly.
+Although it is unlikely that the 40 percent figure will be reached, students who are eligible to opt-out are advised to do so promptly.

-Students who do not fall under the two general categories cited above, but feel they may have special grounds for seeking a fee refund, are advised to visit the SRC Office in the Student Commons at South Campus or should email email@example.com detailing grounds.
+Students who do not fall under the two general categories cited above, but feel they may have special grounds for seeking a fee refund, are advised to visit the SRC Office in the Student Commons at South Campus or email firstname.lastname@example.org detailing the grounds.

 WHAT IS THE IDEA?